AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

   * In parallel the 101 package is updated to be added to the external account, but it is not deployed.
 ![](assets/ncs_datapackage_best-practices-1.png)

-#### Package documentation
+#### Package documentation {#package-documentation}
 When you update a package, you should always put a comment in the description field to detail any modifications and reasons (for example, "add a new schema" or "fix a defect").

+![](assets/ncs_datapackage_best-practices-2.png)

 You should also date the comment.
 Always report your comment on an update package to the “parent” (package without the 5 prefix).

-![](assets/ncs_datapackage_best-practices-2.png)

 >[!IMPORTANT]
 >